 Most importantly, to start a conversation in schools and the general community that fosters solutions in curbing destructive behavior, promoting kindness and coming to the realization that through education everyone may possibly have the Power to Change an unfortunate Outcome.

 Out of sadness and frustration I wrote a poem and created an accompanying video tribute entitled SHE MATTERED.
-In the 9 years since Alexa's death, with even stronger bullying legislation across the nation, that now includes cyberbullying, the number of incidents climb.
+In the almost 11 years since Alexa's death, with even stronger bullying legislation across the nation, that now includes cyberbullying, the number of incidents climb.
 The root cause, for both the victim and perpetrator, is often related to underlying mental health issues.
 I want these to be addressed.

 It is distressing to me that attention is not paid to the suicide of young children, or even young adults, unless it is extremely dramatic or newsworthy, like jumping off of a well-known bridge or committed by someone famous.
 We live in a town neighboring Sandy Hook in CT.
 My heart breaks for the parents and families of all of those who lost their lives, but it makes me question, "Why does it take a massacre of innocent lives for our communities and the nation to wake up and see that we have a problem?"